 How Do You Answer That Question?

 So what does that look like?
 In its simplest form, it’s like plotting a course from where you are now (point A) to where you want to be in a given number of years (point B) and then constantly monitoring the course for obstructions (roadblocks, accidents, closures).
-Course-correcting in real-time to get you to your destination on time, on budget, and in one piece.
+It’s course-correcting in real time to get you to your destination on time, on budget, and in one piece.
 Think of it as the navigation in your vehicle, only for your retirement plan.
 We have a name for it.
 We call it the Guided Retirement System™, and it’s designed to do what’s described above.

 The first thing we have to do is answer the question, “What does my money need to do for me to do the things I want to do”?